codewithsom/TODO-List/README.md

 # TODO-List
-I have made this project using Python frame named Flask.
+I have made this project using Python framework named Flask.